 These templates can inspire you to pack differently or add value to your current packing process.

-I didn’t pack the lightest bag on my first trip, and it took me years to learn how to pack less.
-So don’t be discouraged and keep trying.
+Don’t feel intimated or discouraged if you don’t think you can follow these minimalist backpacking tips.
+It took me years to learn how to pack less.
+It is definitely a process.
 You will notice an improvement each time.
-So keep at it because it will improve your travel life!
+So keep at it because it will improve your travel life.

-Did you like these minimalist packing tips?
+Did you like these minimal backpacking tips and find them useful?
 Let me know in the comments below!

-Thank you for reading my post on minimalist packing tips
+Thank you for reading my post on minimalist backpacking tips

 You might also like these other posts on minimalist travel: